jgrh/lerret/README.md

 * sharpening and quality adjustments
 * conversion to different image formats

-It is also possible to convert each image more than once with different settings.
+It is also possible to repurpose each image more than once with different settings.

-Note: in order to use this plugin, please install [GraphicsMagick](http://www.graphicsmagick.org).
+__Note:__ in order to use this plugin, please install [GraphicsMagick](http://www.graphicsmagick.org).

 The following configuration keys are available.